Experienced a pay cut? Here’s what to do next:

 Are high or unreasonable fees eating away at your savings?
 For the average consumer, the answer could be “yes.”

 When trying to find ways to avoid bank fees, some consumers jump through hoops to make sure they’re avoiding the extra costs—keeping a large amount on deposit or setting up direct deposit, for example.
-But since many may not even realize they’re being charged, they could fork over up to a hundred dollars each year without getting any real value in return.
+But since many may not even realize they’re being charged, they could fork over nearly $1,000 in just checking account fees over a decade, according to a NerdWallet study.

 Finding ways to avoid bank fees isn’t hard, but it starts with knowing what they are and how they work.
 Here are five fees that may be draining your bank account, along with how to avoid bank fees: